Ksyos/pdfjs-release/README.md

 # PDF.js Node Module

 This is the [prebuilt release](https://mozilla.github.io/pdf.js/getting_started/#download) from Mozilla's PDF.js repackaged as a node module.
-No changes are made, only a `package.json` is added.
+Only a `package.json` is added and the buttons to open the bookmarks, to open another file and presentation mode are removed.

 To update and publish, run: